Twitter plans to trim down its ads products

 Promoted Tweets — essentially Twitter’s first ad product from back in 2010 — were mentioned three times in the shareholder’s letter, and direct response ads — first launched in 2013 — five times; all in the context of declining revenues that “muted” increases in newer areas like video.
 (Direct response has been a lagging business for a while, it seems.)

-We need to rethink
+We need to rethink.

 Twitter’s best hope for the future is to combine the first and second screen, becoming both where you watch video of big zeitgeist events and where you discuss them.
 That content can be monetized with lucrative video ads, but Twitter needs to free up resources to expand their traction.